Theresa May To Trigger Article 50 On March 29, UK To Begin Brexit Negotiations

 “Our goal is to have a smooth divorce and a good framework for the future.
 And it is good to know that Prime Minister Theresa May shares this view.”

-Meanwhile, Sir Tim Barrow, UK’s permanent representative to the European Union gave notice to the EU on Monday morning that a formal letter triggering Article 50 should be expected on March 29.
+Meanwhile, Sir Tim Barrow, the U.K.’s permanent representative to the European Union, gave notice to the EU on Monday morning that a formal letter triggering Article 50 should be expected on March 29.

 “The government is clear in its aims: a deal that works for every nation and region of the UK and indeed for all of Europe—a new, positive partnership between the UK and our friends and allies in the European Union.”

-According to The Guardian, Barrow had a conversation with European Council president Donald Trusk confirming that Theresa May will notify him [Trusk] in writing, and that she will address the parliament as well.
-It should be noted though that the advance warning is only a matter of courtesy and not a formal procedure.
+According to the Guardian, Barrow had a conversation with European Council President Donald Tusk confirming that Theresa May will notify him [Trusk] in writing and that she will address the parliament as well.
+It should be noted that the advance warning is only a matter of courtesy and not a formal procedure.

-Meanwhile, Downing Street denied reports suggesting that ministers were considering to hold a snap election after triggering Article 50.
+Meanwhile, Downing Street denied reports suggesting that ministers were considering a snap election after triggering Article 50.
 Brexit secretary David Davis said that there is a Fixed Term Parliament Act, which the prime minister intends to honor.

 “The Prime Minister is getting on with delivering the will of the British people.
 There is not going to be an early general election.”

-However, May is still facing increasing pressure especially from Scotland’s First Minister Nicola Sturgeon.
-The Scotland head of state is demanding for a second referendum on Scottish independence before the terms of Brexit are signed.
-She has been vocal about her view that Britain is heading for a “bad deal” on Brexit, and apparently wants out.
-Without this, once the UK leaves the EU, Sturgeon thinks that Scotland risks being taken out of the EU against its will.
+However, May is still facing increasing pressure, especially from Scotland’s First Minister Nicola Sturgeon.
+The Scotland head of state is demanding a second referendum on Scottish independence before the terms of Brexit are signed.
+She has been vocal that Britain is heading for a “bad deal” on Brexit and apparently wants out.
+Without this, once the U.K. leaves the EU, Sturgeon thinks that Scotland risks being taken out of the EU against its will.

 [Featured Image by Jack Taylor/Getty Images]